-The testing over the last few years has been whimsical with many different adventures.
+The testing over the last few years has been whimsical, with many different adventures.
 We took the time to test each bladder hands-on through a variety of activities.
 We've traveled from the high mountains of the Andes to the high seas of Iceland.
-On our adventures, we've taken each running, hiking, biking, climbing, and more.
-In addition to our in-field tests, we objectively evaluate the craftsmanship and performance of each bladder, taking notes and looking at each side-by-side.
+On our adventures, we've taken each bladder with us for running, hiking, biking, climbing, and more.
+In addition to our in-field tests, we objectively evaluate the craftsmanship and performance of each bladder, taking detailed notes and comparing them side by side.
 To evaluate each product, we focus on five key criteria, which include ease of use (25%), ease of care (25%), ease of filling (20%), quality and durability (15%), and weight & packability (15%).
-Below, we outline how each of these metrics is tested hands-on.
+Below, we outline how each of these metrics is tested in a hands-on manner.

 Ease of Use

 To test this, we evaluate the types of hoses, valves, and mouthpieces used in the construction of the drinking apparatus.
 To do this, we note which offers more water readily, without having to suck too hard.
 We also note the relative diameter of the hose and whether the pieces are interchangeable — in case you don't like one of the parts.
-We compare and contrast which offers the best water flow on the trail and note which ones are prone to leaking or don't have a locking mechanism.
-Those with a better flow and use on the trail do better overall.
+We compare and contrast the options to determine which one offers the best water flow on the trail and note which ones are prone to leaking or lack a locking mechanism.
+Those with a better flow and use on the trail tend to perform better overall.

-For insulated models, we put each into the freezer and backpacks on sunny days to see how the insulative properties actually worked.
+For insulated models, we placed each one in the freezer and used backpacks on sunny days to see how the insulating properties actually worked.
 We compared these against normal bladders to see if there was a significant difference.

 Ease of Care

 To test this, we used each bladder with straight-up water and sugary mixes.
 We filled them up, sucked them dry, rinsed them out, and left them to dry.
 We take note of which bladders can flip inside out or are dishwasher safe.
-Those that are the easiest to maintain, with both their construction and materials, do best in this category.
+Those that are the easiest to maintain, both in terms of construction and materials, do best in this category.

 Ease of Filling